hagiwaratakayuki/backbone-module/README.md

 backbone-module
 ===============

-A simple module system for backbone.js.Å@event process make reusable easiry.
+A simple module system for backbone.js. event process make reusable easiry.

 ##How To Use